 - Tough judgement calls

 - Practice issues

 - Career planning and development

 - Ensuring your values guide your decisions

-- Balancing work with other aspects of your life
+- Managing work with other aspects of your life

 How will you benefit?